Social Icons

 Prioritising Websites Over Social Media

-In today’s digital era, a school having their own website is no longer a luxury – it is a necessity.
-While many of our schools rely on social media platforms – Facebook, WhatsApp, or Telegram – to share information, this approach comes with significant drawbacks.
-A school website serves as a central hub for communication, academic resources, and academic management (e.g., homework, assessments), providing a structured and distraction-free learning environment.
+Nowadays, a school having their own website is no longer a luxury.
+A school website can function as a central hub for communication, academic resources, and academic management (e.g., homework, assessments), providing a structured and distraction-free learning environment.

 Why Our Schools Need Websites?